melezhik/pjam-on-rails/README.md

 - Pjam - a name of build server.
 Pjam-on-rails - an "official" name, bear in mind that an application is written on ruby on rails framework.
 - Project - is the collection of sequential builds.
-Project describe a configuration to be applied to the next build to be run.
+Project describes a configuration to be applied to the next build to be run.
 Different builds may be compared.
 - Build - is the result of pjam builder, every build has a state and if build is succeeded has a number of artefacts.
 Build "inherit" it's configuration from projects when it is scheduled to builds queue.
 Build describe how and which source code from  VCS  is being build.
 - Pjam builder - is the builds scheduler, which  asynchronously process the queue of builds, under the hood pjam builder implemented by active_job jam
 - Artefacts - a number of files, data resulted in successful build.
 Actually an archive of Perl modules for an application to be installed.